-CONTENT WARNING: Materials in the Library of Virginia’s collections contain historical terms, phrases, and images that are offensive to modern readers.
-These include demeaning and dehumanizing references to race, ethinicity, and nationality; enslaved or free status; physical and mental ability; religion; sex; and sexual orientation and gender identity.
+Materials in the Library of Virginia’s collections contain historical terms, phrases, and images that are offensive to modern readers.
+These include demeaning and dehumanizing references to race, ethnicity, and nationality; enslaved or free status; physical and mental ability; and gender and sexual orientation.

 What is known as the Progressive Movement in the United States lasted from the late 19th century until the 1940s.
 While many positive social reforms occurred, there were also laws enacted in which people who were thought to be “inferior” in some way were subjected to medical tests and treatments.
 If an individual was found to be "unfit" they were sometimes institutionalized or forcibly sterilized so that certain traits that were believed to be hereditary would not be passed on to future generations.
 These traits included insanity, criminal tendencies, shiftlessness, promiscuity, and “feeble-mindedness."
 Virginia and other states added criteria to marriage applications requiring that applicants swear that they were not “a habitual criminal, idiot, imbecile, hereditary epileptic, or insane.”
 Virginia started its sterilization program in 1916, and it was codified into law in 1924 with the Virginia Sterilization Act.
 By 1940, twenty-eight states had authorized compulsory sterilization of inmates in mental institutions.
 The path to these laws was paved in 1927 when the United States Supreme Court upheld a state’s right to sterilize a person deemed unfit to have children in Buck v.
 Bell.